l03jeremy/pgpchat/README.md

 # PGP chat
-simple chat using websocket, secured end to end using openPGP's PGP encryption.
+simple chat using websocket, secured end to end using OpenPGP's PGP encryption.

 # Usage
 requires ws and openpgp package in nodejs, install them and then run ws.js